 Does The Contraceptive Pill prevent STDs?

-Oral contraception does not protect against sexually transmitted diseases like gonorrhea, HIV or herpes.
+Oral contraception does not protect against sexually transmitted diseases like gonorrhoea, HIV or herpes.
 Only using a condom is effective in preventing the transmission of these diseases during sexual intercourse.

 Choosing The Best Contraceptive Pill